Aiven-Open/s3-connector-for-apache-kafka/README.md

 ![Pull Request Workflow](https://github.com/aiven/s3-connector-for-apache-kafka/workflows/Pull%20Request%20Workflow/badge.svg)

-This is a sink Kafka Connect connector that stores Kafka messages in an AWS S3 bucket.
+This is a sink Apache Kafka Connect connector that stores Apache Kafka messages in an AWS S3 bucket.

 The connector requires Java 11 or newer for development and production.